Your 200 Reviews Don't Matter If They're From 2022

 What a Healthy Review Profile Actually Looks Like in 2026

 Forget chasing a specific number of reviews.
-Focus on these signals instead:
+Focus on these signals instead.

 The Shift in How AI Recommends Businesses

 Businesses building a consistent review generation habit today are building the foundation for AI visibility tomorrow.
-The signals are the same.
-The urgency is greater.

 The Bottom Line